getsentry/sentry-javascript/packages/nuxt/README.md

 ### 4. Server-side setup

-Add an `sentry.server.config.ts` file to the root of your project:
+Add a `sentry.server.config.ts` file to the root of your project:

 ```javascript
 import * as Sentry from '@sentry/nuxt';